samuelsson/samuelsson-homepage/_posts/2019-02-27-how-to-install-and-configure-drone-ci-on-a-self-hosted-server.md

   event: [ push ]
   branch: [ master ]

+# At the time of this writing there was an issue with latest commit not
+# being pulled correctly.
+This fixes it but you may not need it.
+clone:
+  git:
+    image: plugins/git
+    pull: true

 steps:              # Categorize each step
   - name: build     # Name of the categorized step
     image: ruby     # Use an image for each language used